Cognitive Ability Tests

 Time Can Dread You:

-If you are short of time and you have hardly attempted 4-5 questions, you perhaps are miles away from your dream job.
-Since the cognitive ability test is time-bound, you will get only a few minutes to attempt the test.
+If you are short of time and have hardly attempted 4-5 questions, you may be far from your dream job.
+Since the cognitive ability test is time-bound, you will get only a few minutes to attempt the examination.

-This also means there will be clock running to one side of the screen, and you can only spend no more than a minute on each question.
+This also means a clock will run to one side of the screen, and you can spend no more than a minute on each question.
 So, attempt short questions first and then come to the long ones.
-If you encounter questions that are not of your niche, skip them as most of the cognitive tests don't put negative marking for the wrong answer.
+If you encounter questions outside your niche, skip them, as most cognitive tests don't mark the wrong answer negatively.

 Make An Educative Guess:

-We often encounter questions for which we are not sure, and we spend a couple of hours solving them.
-However, instead of wasting time on one question, make an educated guess, and move to another question.
+We often encounter questions for which we need clarification and spend a couple of hours solving them.
+However, instead of wasting time on one question, make an educated guess and move to another.
 Just make sure:

-There won't be any penalty to the wrong answer
+There won't be any penalty for the wrong answer

-You can easily get back to the previous question if you remember the correct answer
+You can quickly get back to the previous question if you remember the correct answer

 If you are one of those who think that cognitive tests are not for you and you are wrong, just keep the above tips in mind and head to the competition.